felix-u/nota/README.md

 Perfect.

 I can apply much the same workflow to my `@Booklist`.
 The default `tagchar` is `x`, which I used to mark books I finished, but I also used `p` to denote in-progress readings.
-I can get what I'm looking for using
+I can get what I'm looking for using:
 ```sh
 $ nota ~/Desktop/notafile --node Book --tagged --tagchar p
 ```